MaciekTalaska/rust-ebooks/README.md

 - `build` just pulls prebuilt image (containing all necessary tools) from Dockerhub

-- `epub` depends on `build` and as a result should crate `trpl-book.epub` file in the directory where the `Makefile` is located
+- `epub` depends on `build` and as a result should crate `trpl.epub` file in the directory where the `Makefile` is located

-- `mobi` depends on `epub` and takes the generated .epub file and converts it to a mobi file
+- `mobi` depends on `epub` and takes the generated .epub file and converts it to a mobi file.
+The result are both: `trpl.epub` and `trpl.mobi` files in the current directory you invoked `make mobi`

 ### Known limiations/problems